Skip to main content

 Annual District Highlights

-Mobilising Joint Efforts to Enhance Care and Support for Elderly Persons, Persons with Disabilities and Their Carers
+Connecting Community Resources to Support and Care for Elderly Persons, Persons with Disabilities, and their Carers

-• To strengthen support for elderly persons living alone and persons with disabilities (PWDs), elderly centres, District Support Centres for Persons with Disabilities, and Integrated Community Centres for Mental Wellness were coordinated and subsidised to implement seven district-wide support programmes.
-These programmes aimed to enhance support networks for elderly persons and PWDs, identify hidden elderly persons and carers, help them connect with the community, and promote elderly and rehabilitation services in the district.
-A total of 109 programme activities were conducted, involving about 500 volunteers and benefiting about 5 000 elderly persons, PWDs and their carers.
+• To strengthen support for singleton and doubleton elderly households, and families of PWDs, the DSWO coordinated and subsidisd elderly centres, District Support Centres for Persons with Disabilities, and Integrated Community Centre for Mental Wellness to implement seven district-wide support programmes.
+These programmes aimed to enhance the support networks for elderly persons and PWD, identify hidden elderly persons and their carers, and encourage them to actively engage with the community.
+A total of 45 programme activities were held, involving about 360 volunteers and benefiting nearly 5 000 elderly persons, PWDs, and their carers.

 Archive